bassianotis/electronic-mail/PRD_Email_Composition.md

 - Sent email schema (extends existing email schema)
 - Thread grouping logic (lenient matching)
 - Attachment metadata (MIME parts in IMAP draft)

+**New columns for `email_metadata` table:**
+- `thread_id` TEXT - Computed thread identifier
+- `in_reply_to` TEXT - Message-ID this email replies to (from IMAP header)
+- `references` TEXT - Comma-separated list of Message-IDs in thread chain
+- `normalized_subject` TEXT - Subject with Re:/Fwd: stripped for lenient matching
+- `mailbox` TEXT - 'INBOX', 'Sent', 'Drafts', 'Archives' etc.
+- `is_read` INTEGER - 0/1 for tracking new email notifications in buckets

 ---